Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

 3. Close the **Search explorer** page to return to the **Overview** page.

-## Create a search client application
+## Task 7: Create a search client application

 Now that you have a useful index, you can use it from a client application.
 You can do this by consuming the REST interface, submitting requests and receiving responses in JSON format over HTTP; or you can use the software development kit (SDK) for your preferred programming language.
 In this exercise, we'll use the SDK.